Quick Guide to Sardinia

 - Visit a winery

-- Also, in Alghero you can take a wine tour, visit the Neptune caves and sample the freshly caught seafood.
+- Also in Alghero, you can take a wine tour, visit the Neptune caves and sample the freshly caught seafood.
+The island's local wine is cannonau, and there are vineyards dotted all over the island offering tastings, and well-priced bottles.
+The wine-obsessed can even stay in a hotel on a vineyard!

 - Giara di Gesturi